 i.
 For You shall inherit all nations: “Does not this last verse contain a prophecy of our Lord, the calling of the Gentiles, and the prevalence of Christianity over the earth?
 Thus several of the fathers have understood the passage.
 It is only by the universal spread of Christianity over the world, that the reign of righteousness and justice is to be established: and of whom can it be said that he shall inherit all nations, but of Jesus Christ?”
 (Clarke)

 ii.
 “The last days shall see him enthroned, and all unrighteous potentates broken like potter’s vessels by his potent sceptre.
 The second advent is still earth’s brightest hope.
 Come quickly, even so, come, Lord Jesus.”
 (Spurgeon)

 iii.
 “It is great encouragement in missionary work to know that every nation is by right of gift and inheritance our Lord’s.
-He sold His all to purchase it, because His treasure was buried here.
+He sold His all to purchase it….
 It is ours to make it His in fact.”
 (Meyer)

 (c) 2020 The Enduring Word Bible Commentary by David Guzik – email@example.com